Northern Lights

 Ideal Weather for Sightseeing

-Winter (December to March): While cold, winter is ideal for experiencing Finland's famous snowy landscapes, winter sports, and the northern lights, particularly in Lapland.
+Perfect for snowy landscapes, winter sports, and northern lights in Lapland.

 Each season in Finland offers unique attractions, from summer's endless daylight to winter's snowy landscapes and auroras.
 Aligning your travel with these times can enhance your experience based on your personal interests and preferences.